Job Interview Tips: How to Make a Great Impression

 Set aside time before your interview to get the following items together.

-At least five copies of your printed resume on clean paper.
+At least five copies of your printed resume.
 While the hiring manager has likely seen your resume, they may not have read every line.
 Or you might be speaking with someone new.
 In either case, you might want to highlight specific accomplishments on your copy that you can discuss.

 A pen and a small notebook.
 Prepare to take notes, but not on your smartphone or any other electronic device.
-Write information down so that you can refer to these details in your follow-up thank you notes.
+Write information down so that you can refer to these details in your follow-up thank-you note.
 Maintain eye contact as much as possible.